-Dexmedetomidine B. Braun can be diluted in sodium chloride 9 mg/ml (0.9%) solution for injection to achieve the required concentration of 4 micrograms/ml prior to administration.
-Strict aseptic technique must always be maintained during handling of Dexmedetomidine B. Braun.
+This medicine can be diluted in glucose 50 mg/ml (5%), Ringers, Lactated Ringer, mannitol or sodium chloride 9 mg/ml (0.9%) solution for injection to achieve the required concentration of 4 micrograms/ml prior to administration.
 Please see below in tabulated form the volumes needed to prepare the infusion.
+Preparation of solutions is the same, whether for the loading dose or maintenance infusion.

-To achieve required concentration of 4 micrograms/ml:
+For required concentration of 4 micrograms/ml: